Mobile App Development — Is Flutter a Good Choice?

-Flutter has been around for almost four years now, and at 10Clouds, we often recommend it to clients.
+Flutter has been around since 2018, and at 10Clouds, we often recommend it to our clients.
 This is because it has a number of benefits, including fast app development and simultaneous app upgrades on iOS and Android.
-There have been numerous updates to Flutter over the years, and we thought it was a good time to establish whether it’s still a strong programming language for mobile application development in 2022.
+There have been numerous updates to Flutter over the years, and we thought it was a good time to establish whether it’s still a strong programming language for mobile application development.

 We’ll walk you through the main pros and cons of Flutter, and give you our honest thoughts as to what types of mobile products it's best suited to.
 A lot depends on what you want to achieve and on your project’s business goals.
-It is a recommendable framework for some things, but as is the case with all cross-platform technologies, it also has limitations.
+It is a recommendable framework for some things, yet as is the case with all cross-platform technologies, it also has limitations.
 Is Flutter good for app development?
 Absolutely.

 What kinds of Mobile Apps is Flutter best suited to?

 Put simply, Flutter can be used for pretty much any app.
 Below are just a few examples:

 - E-commerce and retail (including online stores and loyalty programs);

 - Large business / enterprises (contact centers, organization of internal processes, logistics and many others).
 See why Flutter is a good choice for enterprises.

 Big brands that have used Flutter for their mobile applications development include Uber, AirBnB and Alibaba.